izzyacademy/zava-meal-recommender-agent/README.md

 ### Future Updates to the AI Agent Capabilities

+The current goal is only to make meal recommendations for customers based on allergens (gluten, nuts, MSG etc), dietary restrictions and meal preferences (vegan, vegeterian, halal, kosher etc).

 In the future, Zava Restaurant plans to add support for the following capabilities:

 - Placing to-go orders